-Prior to joining Barack Ferrazzano, Michael was an associate with a global law firm where he served corporations and individuals in tax controversy matters in both the US Tax Court and federal district court.
-His practice focused on significant corporate cases involving IRC § 482 transfer pricing allocations, IRC § 481 disputes, debt-equity characterizations, leasing transactions, IRC § 1031 like-kind exchanges, as well as economic substance, sham-transaction and other substance-over-form doctrines.
+Prior to joining Barack Ferrazzano, Michael was an associate with a global law firm where he served corporations and individuals in tax controversy matters in both the U.S. Tax Court and federal district court.
+His practice focused in particular on significant corporate cases involving IRC § 482 transfer pricing allocations, IRC § 481 disputes, debt-equity characterizations, leasing transactions, IRC § 1031 like-kind exchanges, economic substance, sham-transaction and other substance-over-form doctrines.
+Michael continues to leverage his extensive tax controversy, transfer pricing and valuation experience both to advocate for clients in active litigation and to provide long-term strategic counseling.

-Michael has also been an active participant in pro bono legal services.
+Michael also has been an active participant in pro bono legal services.
 He has previously represented individuals in tax, special education and family law.

 Professional & Community Activities